marcocaldera/notes.marcocaldera.com/content/posts/2023-01-02-burning-out-as-a-giver.md

 Finding myself on the giver side of the spectrum (taker vs matcher vs giver), I often wonder about my motivations.

 I love the world and helping people.
 However there was a period last year when I started feeling drained of my usual energy.
-I was doing my best, but I wasn't receiving enough feedback on my efforts.
+I was doing my best, but I wasn't receiving enough feedback on the impact I was making.
 I began to worry that maybe I wasn't as selfless as I thought, and I was just constantly seeking useless appreciation.

 I really hoped that wasn't the case, but the signs at that moment seemed to point in that direction.